3 children and 3 adults are dead in a shooting at a Christian school in Nashville

 Three children and three adults were killed in a shooting at a private religious school in Nashville, according to a spokesperson for the Nashville Metro Police Department.

-The shooter, a female who appeared to be in her teens, was also dead after being "engaged" by two officers, spokesperson Don Aaron said in a press briefing Monday.
+The shooter, who police said was a 28-year-old Nashville woman, was shot dead after being engaged by two officers, spokesperson Don Aaron said in a press briefing Monday.

 The shooting occurred at Covenant School, a private religious school in Nashville.
 The three children who died were students, and the three adults who died were staff members, Aaron said.